24 hours in police custody highlights County Lines exploitation

-These gangs target children as young as seven, often exploiting their circumstances, such as a lack of family support, poverty, or a desire for quick money.
+County Line gangs target children as young as seven, often exploiting their circumstances, like missing family support, poverty, or a desire for quick money.
 Once recruited, children are pressured into delivering drugs and collecting payments, putting them in dangerous situations with devastating consequences.

 Social media platforms like Snapchat and Instagram are often used by County Lines gangs to recruit children.
 The gangs prey on vulnerable young people by offering false promises of wealth and status.